Noaaan/MythicMetals/PATCHNOTES.md

 - Carmot Armor Items
 - Osmium Armor Items (new!)
 - Osmium Chainmail Armor Items (new!)
-- Adamantite Armor Model (new!)
-- Palladium Armor Model (new!)
 - Prometheum Armor Model

 ### Credits

 Big thank you to thyreo for these awesome new armor items!

-The Adamantite and Palladium models were made by Icedmi, who is the author of the [Reincarnation](https://modrinth.com/resourcepack/reincarnation) resource pack.
-Be sure to check it out!

 Thank you and shoutout to Kingame for the new Prometheum Helmet model.

 ## Changes